josephxbrick/documentorganizer/README.md

 <img src="/readme_images/page_title_symbol.png" width="380">

-### The TOC-page-listing symbol
+### The symbols used to construct the TOC.

-This is the symbol whose instances will be added to the TOC for each page in your document.
-It needs to have a text override called `<tocPageTitle>` and a text override called `<tocPageNumber>`.
-Note that these overrides cannot be in nested symbols.
-Again, it doesn't matter what the symbol or its instances are called.
+The TOC is constructed using instances of two symbols: one for the section-heading entries, and one for the page entries.
+Important: these symbols different from the symbols used to display section titles and page titles on artboards.
+When the TOC is constructed, its entries are stacked with no vertical spacing in between, so add any desired vertical padding to the symbols themselves.

+The symbol used for section-heading entries in the TOC must have text overrides named `<tocSectionTitle>` and `<tocPageNumber>`.
+It doesn't matter what the symbol itself is called.
+Likewise, the symbol for page entries must have text  overrides named `<tocSectionTitle>` and `<tocPageNumber>`.
+Here's an example of a page-entry symbol.

 <img src="/readme_images/page_entry_symbol.png" width="480">

-When added to the TOC, the symbol instances will be stacked upon each other with no space in between, so build any desired padding into the symbol itself.

-You'll also need to set design this symbol so that it resizes its content, with the title and page number pinned appropriately.
+You'll also need to design these symbols so that they appropriately lay themselves out on resize, with the title and page number pinned appropriately.
 For best results, use this pinning:

 <img src="/readme_images/page_entry_pinning_1.png" width="380">